-Can exercise stop mental decline?Posted on: 02 May 2012 by Gareth Hargreaves
+Can exercise stop mental decline?Posted by Gareth Hargreaves

 NHS Behind the Headlines looks at the facts behinds the attention grabbing tabloid health stories.

 Exercise can dramatically alter the rate of mental decline in elderly people with early signs of dementia, the Daily Express reported recently.

 The news reports are based on a small study that compared how different types of exercise may affect the mental ability of elderly women with “probable” mild cognitive impairment (MCI).
 MCI is a risk factor for developing dementia, although it does not always lead to the condition.
 During a six-month trial, elderly women were asked to regularly perform either aerobic exercise, muscle-strengthening “resistance training” such as weightlifting, or classes involving gentle stretches and movement.
 Researchers found that women who performed resistance exercises showed improvements in several aspects of their cognitive functioning.